-The focus of research in my lab is on the genetics of cancer and its translation into new therapies.
-We like to understand how genetic lesions incurred during tumor evolution impact responses to conventional treatment and if they provide opportunities for new therapies.
+The focus of research in my lab is on the genetics of cancer and the development of new therapies.
+We want to understand how genetic lesions incurred during tumor evolution impact responses to conventional therapy and if they provide opportunities for new therapies.

 Visit PubMed for a full listing of Hans-Guido Wendel's publications.